 Destroyed 9 times by earthquakes, eruptions, invasions, Catania has been rebuilt 9 times more beautiful than before.
-The city we see now is the one of the last reconstruction, in 1693, in the Baroque style, a style in which almost all the noble palaces and city churches were rebuilt: an architectural complex of exceptional value so that the historic centre of Catania is protected by ‘UNESCO as a World Heritage Site.
+The city we see now is the one of the last reconstructions, in 1693, in the Baroque style, a style in which almost all the noble palaces and city churches were rebuilt: an architectural complex of exceptional value so that the historic center of Catania is protected by ‘UNESCO as a World Heritage Site.

 Piazza del Duomo

 Piazza del Duomo (Cathedral square) is the heart of the city and welcomes visitors with the 1736 fountain located in the very center of the square: the Elephant Fountain, the symbol of Catania.
 This fountain depicts an elephant carved in black lava, above which an Egyptian obelisk stands.
 Legend has it that this statue has the power to appease the wrath of the Etna volcano.
-The fountain is framed by the Palazzo degli Elefanti and the Palazzo dei Chierici joined to the Cathedral by a passage above the “Porta Uzeda” gate.
+The fountain is framed by the Palazzo degli Elefanti and the Palazzo dei Chierici is joined to the Cathedral by a passage above the “Porta Uzeda” gate.

 Palazzo degli Elefanti